moritz-biersack/OpenStreetMap-Data-Munich/report.md

 Also, there is an overview of the top 10 tag types and their most common values.

 After this general information, there is a prompt that asks for a tag type.
-This allows to list all values of a tag type, ordered by number of occurences.
+This allows to list all values of a tag type, ordered by number of occurrences.

 The script can be used to find problems in the data.
 For example if we enter 'addr:city', we can finde some wrong values - e.g. 'MÜ', 'Müchen', 'Muchen', etc. While these kind of problems can not be spotted programatically, we create a text file with all the misspelled Names of Munich ('munich-names.txt').
 We later use this file to recognize bad values and substitute it by the correct one.

-Looking at the city names ('addr:city') we see that there are different speelings for the same cities.
+Looking at the city names ('addr:city') we see that there are different spellings for the same cities.
 We correct this by creating a mapping file called 'city-names.txt'.
-This includes the doublicat/wrong value and maps it to the correct value.
+This includes the duplicate/wrong value and maps it to the correct value.

 A last mapping file is created for the street names ('addr:street').
 First we find typos programatically and then map these wrong values to the right ones.
 We save the